dedis/popstellar/docs/messageData.md

 They also decide on a time slot to perform their next roll-calls---these have to happen simultaneously.

 ## Requesting a challenge (federation#challenge_request)
-The organizer of one of the two LAOs will request a challenge from his server.
+Bob will request a challenge from his server.
-This challenge will be then used by the other server to authenticate itself.
+This challenge will be then used by Alice's server to authenticate itself.

 <details>
 <summary>